twhl-community/halflife-updated/FULL_UPDATED_CHANGELOG.md

 * Added `delta.lst` and the `resource` directory to the game installation
 * Fixed HD Revolver model not playing the reload sound (halflife issue [#2351](https://github.com/ValveSoftware/halflife/issues/2351))
 * Rewrote the installation and packing scripts to use C#
+* Added game icons to the game installation